ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the 'ecdh_info' parameter is present in the Token Transfer Response, the following applies for each element 'ecdh_info_entry'.

-  * 'id' MUST NOT refer to OSCORE groups that are signature-only groups.
+  * 'id' is associated exclusively with OSCORE groups that are not signature-only groups.

   * 'ecdh_alg' takes value from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.